Henry Gabriel Ginaca: Biography

-Ginaca was born on May 19, 1876 in either California or Nevada.
+Ginaca was born on May 19, 1876, in either California or Nevada.
 His first job was at the San Francisco Union Iron Works.
 He was later hired by the Honolulu Iron Works.
 In 1911 he began working for James Dole at the Hawaiian Pineapple Company.
 After inventing the "Ginaca Machine", Ginaca and his brothers returned to California in 1914.
-He died on October 19, 1918, in Hornitos, California during the Spanish flu epidemic.
+He died on October 19, 1918, in Hornitos, California, during the Spanish flu epidemic.

 The "Ginaca Machine"

 Ginaca was hired by James Dole in 1911 to build a machine that could make canning pineapples more efficient.
 By 1913, Ginaca built a machine that removed the pineapple skin, then cored and sliced the fruit so that it would fit neatly in the can.
 Cannery workers would then inspect the sliced pineapple to trim away any thing that wouldn't fit in a can.
-The machine exponentially increased the number of pineapples that could be cored in one minute from 15 pineapples to 35.
+The machine greatly increased the number of pineapples that could be cored in one minute from 15 pineapples to 35.
 A higher speed machine was later invented that could peel and core 100 pineapples per minute.
 This revolutionized the fruit canning industry by making pineapple Hawaii's second-largest crop, after sugarcane.